 March 10, 2026

-They are wrong.
+They're wrong.
 The problem is almost never the words.
 The problem is the data.

-I have lost count of how many outbound motions I have audited where the first thing I find is existing clients sitting in the prospect list.
+I've lost count of how many outbound motions I have audited where the first thing I find is existing clients sitting in the prospect list.
 Or former customers being emailed a cold sequence.
 Or contacts who explicitly said "not interested" two weeks ago getting another touchpoint because nobody told the sequencing tool.

 Here is what a typical outbound stack looks like.
 You have a CRM holding your client and customer records.
 You have an enrichment tool building and scoring your prospect lists.
 You have a sequencing tool sending the emails.
 Three systems, three databases, three versions of the truth.